Job Burnout: Know the signs and how to overcome it

 When you work for months or even years without challenges, learning new things, or taking on greater responsibility, you can also disengage from your job.

 Employees who dislike their jobs or career choice may burn out at higher rates than those who are generally happy but extremely overworked.

-And those with children or responsibility of care for aging parents (or both) may find themselves burning out even faster because of the demands at home too.
+And those caring for children or aging parents (or both) may find themselves burning out even faster because of the demands at home too.